 Group Size: Our groups will never exceed 5 people per guide.
 We like to keep our tours small so we can give adequate individual attention.

-Guides: Due to scheduling complexities, we don’t know which guide will accompany your group until a day or two prior.
-If you want a specific guide, then please Contact Us to make your request.
+Instructors: Due to scheduling complexities, we don’t know which instructor will accompany your group until a day or two prior to your tour.
+If you want to request a specific instructor, please Contact Us to make your request.
 Although we’ll do our best to make it happen, please note that there are no guarantees.